zevilz/zabbix-alertscript-telegram/README.md

 - [zevilz.dev](https://zevilz.dev/posts/825/) (RU)

 ## Changelog
+- 18.01.2024 - 2.1.1 - Fix for sending alerts with graphs to chat threads
 - 12.10.2023 - 2.1.0 - Added support for send alerts to chat topics
 - 25.09.2023 - 2.0.5 - Fixed auth if Zabbix installed in subdir
 - 11.09.2023 - 2.0.4 - Don't remove graph image if fail getting correct graph with enabled debug mode